Adan-Wang/UARM-Sentry/README.md

 # UARM-EE-Sentry

-This is the test version of UARM sentry robot control code.
+This is the test version of UARM sentry robot control code, written in C for STM32F427 series controller.

+This program was developed by myself and several other student colleagues at the University of Alberta, for the University of Alberta RoboMasters Club.

+This code is for the "sentry" robot in the "RoboMasters" competition.

+In the RoboMasters competition, two teams of opposing robots shoot rubber projectiles at each other in attempts to destroy the opposing team's base.

+The sentry robot is an automated robot that runs on a rail, it is capable of identifying and attacking opposing robots based on patterns on their armor plate.

+The code presented here is the driver code to control all motors on the robot, through the STM32 microcontroller.
+The code used to identify the armor plate, which is based on image recognition algorithms, is not included here.

+# The Sentry Robot
+A picture of the sentry robot can be seen below, along with some footage from test runs of the robot below.
+The robot has not yet been fully completed, as such, it is still a bit buggy.

-## Application Structure
+# Application Structure

+The code utilizes FreeRTOS, a real-time oeprating system, to handle different application codes at the same time.

 ### Chassis Application

-​	Process the signal movement along the rail Timer interrupt and apply the value of 3508 motors using CAN.
+​	Process movement along the rail, uses interrupt and  to control M2006 Motors.

 ### Gimbal Application

-​	Receive and parse the packets sent by MINI PC through UART6.
-Then Apply the parsed absolute pitch/yaw angle as well as the fire command via CAN. <CURENTLY NO PACKET VERIFICATION PROCEFSS>
+​Receive and parse the packets sent by MINI PC through UART6.
+Then Apply the parsed absolute pitch/yaw angle as well as the fire command via CAN.
+(Need to implement verification procedures.)

 ### Shoot Application